CCAD emergency updates

 How to respond to an active threat

 An active threat is defined as a person or person(s) engaging in activity that causes death or serious injury to others in a confined and populated area.
 Active threat situations evolve quickly and it’s important that all community members be mentally prepared to respond rapidly.
 CCAD's Safety & Security team trains for these types of incidents and encourages students, faculty, and staff to follow the Run, Hide, Fight principle of responding to an active threat.
+Watch the video below to learn more and be prepared.

 - Have an escape route and plan in mind.